datagovuk/dgu-vagrant-puppet/README.md

 You can follow the logs of the Archiver & QA in `/var/log/ckan/celeryd.log`.

-## Backups
+## Backups (gov_daily)

-The gov_daily.py script performs a number of nightly jobs including creating backups.
+The gov_daily.py script performs a number of nightly jobs including creating backups and getting the Site Analytics Google Analytics info.
 Read through and see if you need it in all or part.
+You can specify a parameter to just do the backup for example.
 It could be scheduled in the cron:

-    0 23  * * *  root  /home/co/ckan/bin/python /vagrant/src/ckanext-dgu/ckanext/dgu/bin/gov_daily.py /var/ckan/ckan.ini
+    0 23  * * *  root  /home/co/ckan/bin/python /vagrant/src/ckanext-dgu/ckanext/dgu/bin/gov_daily.py backup /var/ckan/ckan.ini

 ## Running in paster